 In-home and wearable technology: Dr. Jeffrey Kaye, Layton Center director, and colleagues are using home sensors and wearable devices to build a one-of-a-kind database on how people age.
 The devices gather data on older adults’ sleep, mobility, weight and thinking abilities.
 Researchers can use it to look for health changes, for example, or assess how treatments are working.
 Learn more about the Collaborative Aging Research Using Technology study.

 Early signs of Alzheimer’s: We are doing clinical trials to see how substances called biomarkers may identify Alzheimer’s in its earliest stages.
 These biomarkers are found in blood and in the fluid that surrounds the spinal cord and brain.
 Based on studies by Dr. Joseph Quinn, this research is important because treatment is most effective when Alzheimer’s is diagnosed early.

-Walking and remembering: The African American participants in this unique clinical trial gather in North and Northeast Portland to walk and reminisce about their neighborhood.
-The study aims to improve community well-being and cognitive health among older African Americans.
-As a group, African Americans have about twice the risk of Alzheimer’s as white people.
+Walking and remembering: The participants in this unique clinical trial gather in North and Northeast Portland to walk and reminisce about their neighborhood.
+The study aims to improve community well-being and cognitive health among older Black people.
+As a group, Black people have about twice the risk of Alzheimer’s as white people.
 Raina Croff, Ph.D., oversees the study, Sharing History through Active Reminiscence and Photo-Imagery, or SHARP.